ashuang/fovis/README.md

   Flagstaff, Arizona, USA, Aug.
 2011 PDF.

 # Build requirements
 Fovis is intended to be relatively portable.
-There are two major requirements for building and using the software:
+The requirements for building and using the software are:

 - CMake
 - Eigen 3
-- A CPU supporting Intel SSE2.

 Fovis was developed and tested on Ubuntu.
 It may work on other platforms, but no guarantees.

+# Build instructions

+See libfovis/README for instructions on building libfovis.

+The fovis-bot2 and fovis-analysis directories are included for completeness, but you probably won't want to build them.

 # Usage requirements
 For portability reasons, the actual library itself is sensor agnostic and